dyhes/zulip/CONTRIBUTING.md

 - Being responsive to feedback on pull requests.
 This means incorporating or responding to all suggested changes, and leaving a note if you won't be able to address things within a few days.
-- Being helpful and friendly on the [Zulip community server](https://zulip.com/development-community/).
+- Being helpful and friendly on the [Aloha community server](https://zulip.com/development-community/).

 [great-questions]: https://zulip.readthedocs.io/en/latest/contributing/asking-great-questions.html